GSA/digitalgov.gov/content/posts/2014-07-03-appy-fourth-of-july.md

 url: /2014/07/03/appy-fourth-of-july/
 date: 2014-07-03 1:00:39 -0400
 title: Have a H(app)y Fourth of July from MobileGov
 summary: 'Washington.
-You can say a lot of things about this town,&nbsp;but one thing is clear: Fourth of July is our holiday.
-No one rocks Independence Day&nbsp;quite like we do, thanks to the hardworking people&nbsp;at the National Park Service who manage our National Mall and help stage a blockbuster fireworks celebration&nbsp;there that rivals any around the'
+You can say a lot of things about this town, but one thing is clear: Fourth of July is our holiday.
+No one rocks Independence Day quite like we do, thanks to the hardworking people at the National Park Service who manage our National Mall and help stage a blockbuster fireworks celebration there that rivals any around the'
 categories:
   - Mobile
 tag: